 Prescription Drugs Benefits

-If you are taking a variety of medications, check with each plan to see how you are covered.
-Every plan has different co-pays and they each place drugs in a different tier structure.
+If you are taking a variety of medications, check with each plan to see how well you are covered.
+Every plan has different co-pays, and they each have specific drugs in a different tier structure.

-Some plans offer zero co-pay when certain drugs or ordered through the mail.
+Some plans have a zero co-pay on some drugs when you order through the mail.

-You also need to watch out for charges if you order drugs from out-of-network providers.
+You do need to watch out for charges if you order drugs from out-of-network providers.

-If your familiar with the way Medicare handles drug coverage when you enter the Coverage Gap (also known as the Donut Hole), and if you fall into this situation as a general rule, then you will want to check on how your available advantage plans handle this.
-Each plan has their own unique way that they handle Gap Coverage.
+If you use so many drugs that you fall within the Medicare Coverage Gap (also known as the Donut Hole), then you will want to check on how the available advantage plans handle this.
+Each plan has a different way of handling Gap Coverage.